Sagar231/django-chat-app/README.md

 # django-chat-app
-An django based application which allows diffrent clients to chat with each other.
+An django based application which allows diffrent clients to chat with each other